Safeguarding

 It is a requirement of IDTA membership that all teachers will comply with any enquiry and consequent recommendations made by the IDTA to ensure best practice and the safety of all students.
 Resources, templates and information are provided for teachers on safeguarding in the Members Area.

-Complaints and concerns about an IDTA member teacher should be made via the complaints process and any safeguarding element of that complaint will be reviewed and explored by the IDTA safeguarding consultant, and the IDTA’s Designated Safeguarding Lead as appropriate.
-Complaints and concerns should be sent to info@idta.co.uk.
+Complaints about an IDTA member teacher should be made via the complaints process and any safeguarding element of that complaint will be reviewed and explored by the IDTA’s Designated Safeguarding Lead.
+Complaints should be sent to info@idta.co.uk.
+Complaints about IDTA services should use the IDTA complaints procedureIDTA Guidance in Relation to the Public Interest Disclosure Act

 All concerns about safeguarding are taken extremely seriously by the IDTA and concerns we receive will be shared with the appropriate authorities.
 This can be done confidentially and further information about this can be found within the IDTA’s guidance in relation to the public Interest Disclosure Act (whistleblowing).